AnomitraSarkar/brain-flow-builder/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)
+### Current requirement
+-Explore tab: so we need to know who created the model -To download model we need to sign up
+-Add the current functionalities that are not mentioned in the Docs parts add them to the docs -explore models should also have a search bar for search

+understand and analyse the changes before implementing them, do not change any current functionality

 ## Todo: